-Please note that if a student has missed a class, it is the student's responsibility to check the folder for their class period to receive their missed work.
+Please note that if a student has missed a class it is the student's responsibility to ask for the work that was missed.
 Please note the Knox County policy on make-up work in your student handbook.

 Late Work Policy: